Skip to main content

 She is most grateful for her friends and family, her courage, tenacity and strength to never quit and keep moving forward.
 Jeana’s lifelong lesson is that tough times don't define a person, and to dwell on them will cause significant harm.
 She has learned to be grateful for the tough times because they can shape us and help us grow as a person.
 They are not just obstacles and hardships but learning opportunities.
 She has learned to be grateful for joyful and peaceful times too, to take a moment to live in the present and give thanks for what has been given to her.

-Jeana is looking forward to the camaraderie and will be competing in biathlon, sitting volleyball, indoor rowing, and skeleton.
+Jeana is looking forward to the camaraderie and will be competing in biathlon, sitting volleyball and indoor rowing.

 Robert-Pullen.jpgTrade: Infantry